 The Voluntary Termination of Parental Rights

 The voluntary termination of parental rights is rare unless the minor child is being adopted.
 There must be good cause in order for the court to do so.
-Circumstances that support the voluntary termination of parental rights usually occurs when a stepparent stands ready to assume responsibility of caring for his/her spouse’s child.
+For example, a court will support the voluntary termination of parental rights when a stepparent is willing to adopt the child and assume responsibility of caring for his/her spouse’s child.
 Both biological parents must consent to the termination of parental rights.
 The parent voluntarily relinquishing his/her rights must be served with adequate notice before doing so.
 The parent will also be given the opportunity to consent or object in person during the court proceeding to relinquish rights.
 Contact A People’s Choice for more information about stepparent adoption.

 When Parent Wants To Give Up Parental Rights